openjs-foundation/cross-project-council/GOVERNANCE.md

 * Each voter will be able to vote for as many or as few candidates as they wish.

+* Voting will start a week after the nomination period ends, and be open for two weeks.

 * Those candidates who receive the greatest number of votes will be confirmed as the winners.
 In the case of a tie between 2 or more candidates, the winner will be chosen randomly unless: